-The CEO has appointed a team of senior management ('Executive Team') to implement GrainCorp's strategic plans and manage the business operations.
+The CEO and team of senior management ('Executive Team') implement GrainCorp's strategic plans and manage the business operations.
 The CEO provides reports to the Board to ensure it is fully informed of all material matters.

 The Board and its Committees monitor the decisions and actions of the CEO and the performance of the business as a whole.